geonetwork/doc/source/customizing-application/editor-ui/creating-custom-editor.rst

         </gmd:MD_Identifier>
       </gmd:identifier>
     </snippet>

+Warning: Template based field does not support multilingual editing for ISO standards (ie. only the main language is edited - therefore, multilingual elements will be preserved).

         .. _creating-custom-editor-text:
 Adding documentation or help
 ----------------------------

 Insert an HTML fragment in the editor.

 .. code-block:: xml